skip to content

 Working with children checks

-The Child Safety (Prohibited Persons) Act 2016 (SA) and Child Safety (Prohibited Persons) Regulations 2019 (SA) came into force on 1 July 2019.
-Under this legislation, it is an offence for a person to work with children in South Australia without having obtained a working with children check in the last 5 years [see Child Safety (Prohibited Persons) Act 2016 (SA) s 16].
-The maximum penalty for a first or second offence is a fine of $20,000 and for a third or subsequent offence, a fine of $50,000 or imprisonment for one year.
+Under section 16 of the Child Safety (Prohibited Persons) Act 2016 (SA), it is an offence for a person to work with children in South Australia without having obtained a working with children check in the last 5 years.
+The maximum penalty for a first or second offence is a fine of $20,000 and for a third or subsequent offence, a fine of $50,000 or imprisonment for 1 year.

 How is "work with children" defined?